Helsinki-NLP/subalign/README.md

 and the end it'll look).

-The similarity score is normalized by the distances from start/end only two points will be used (one from the begiining and one from the end with the best scores)
+The similarity score is normalized by the distances from start/end only two points will be used (one from the beginning and one from the end with the best scores)